 What’s in it for you?

 You will be able to let your experiences be heard.
 The lessons that will be derived from this study will contribute to improving intercultural relations between international and local colleagues in the future.
 Additionally, you will receive a free electronic version of my new book Breaking out of the Expat Bubble which is about making intercultural connections and friends, both within and outside of the workplace.
-I will also keep you posted on what I learn from this research – since 2013 I have been sending a yearly research update to all my research participants and others who are interested.
-Please also keep an eye on this blog where I post blogs about my research.
+I will also keep you posted on what we learn from this research via a yearly research update via e-mail and via this blog.

-Are you interested in this study, send me an e-mail at msvb[at]sdu.dk!
+Are you interested in this study, send me an e-mail at msvba[at]dtu.dk!

 This study is funded by the Carlsberg Foundation.